 WASHINGTON, D.C. — On Monday, California Gov. Gavin Newsom (D) signed Assembly Bill 37 into law, requiring all registered voters to receive a mail-in ballot at least 29 days before every election.
 During the 2020 cycle, California proactively sent a mail-in ballot to all registered voters, even if they did not request one.
 Consequently, 71% of eligible voters in the Golden State cast ballots in that election, the highest turnout since 1952.
 “Vote-by-mail has significantly increased participation of eligible voters,” said California Secretary of State Dr. Shirley Weber (D).
 “Voters like having options for returning their ballot whether by mail, at a secure drop box, a voting center or at a traditional polling station.”

-By making this reform permanent, California joins states like Washington, Utah and Colorado who have been facilitating elections by mail for years, even prior to the COVID-19 pandemic.
+By making this reform permanent, California joins states like Washington, Utah and Colorado that have been facilitating elections by mail for years, even prior to the COVID-19 pandemic.
 A.B.
 37 also mandates a tracking system for accessibility and drop boxes based on county population.
-The law takes effect in January 2022, and will be implemented in statewide elections in June and November.
-Gov. Newsom also signed nine other political reform, campaign finance or election-related bills today.
+The law takes effect in January 2022 and will be implemented in statewide elections in June and November.
+Newsom also signed nine other political reform, campaign finance or election-related bills today.